luisrmacias/extraSuperpower/README.md

 We provide a function to create a matrix of mean values that can be used as input for the Superpower ANOVA_design function for independent of repeated measures two-factor designs.
 The input to create this matrix is a reference mean, number of levels of factor A, number of levels of factor B and expected effect magnitudes for each.
 Interaction can also be easily modeled.

 It depends on packages MASS and afex.
-Installation of package Superpower is highly recommended for dowstream analysis.
+Installation of package Superpower from CRAN is highly recommended for dowstream analysis.

 To install.